aryah-rao/data-structures/Sets/README.md

 # Set Implementation in C++

-This project provides an implementation of a Set data structure in C++.
+This project provides an implementation of a Set data structure in C++ (using Linked Lists).
 The Set is implemented as a templated class, allowing it to store elements of any data type.

 ## Features